Alveo/hcsvlab-docs/Postgres.md

     # IPv6 local connections:
     host  all  all ::1/128      password

-**Log out of the postgres user, and set up Postgres as a service**
+Log out of the postgres user, and set up Postgres as a service

     logout
     sudo chkconfig --level 345 postgresql on
     sudo service postgresql start

-**Create a database user account (adjust username and password as you wish)**
+Create a database user account (adjust username and password as you wish)

     sudo su - postgres
-    createuser -U postgres -P galaxy
+    createuser -U postgres -P hcsvlab

 Choose (and note down) a password.
 Answer y when prompted about whether the user should be a superuser.
+If it doesn't prompt you, log back into psql to grant the permission:

+    $ psql
+    postgres=# ALTER USER hcsvlab WITH SUPERUSER;
+    postgres=# \q

-**Create a database (adjust username and database name as appropriate)**
+Create a database (adjust username and database name as appropriate)

-    createdb -U galaxy galaxy
+    createdb -U hcsvlab hcsvlab
     logout